ivan-lednev/obsidian-day-planner/README.md

 ### Timeline Zoom Level

 This is the zoom level to display the timeline.
 The higher the number, the more vertical space each task will take up.

+### Colorful Timeline
+You can choose to display the timeline in a gradient across two colors.

 ## Commands